 - Maintain a healthy weight

-- Exercise for at least 30 minutes about five days per week
+- Exercise for at least 30 minutes, three to five days per week